Patients plagued by high, unexpected bills from emergency room visits

 The bills appear when people show up for treatment at a hospital that's in the patient's insurance network but the hospital has hired doctors who are independent contractors who choose not to be part of that network.

-The result: unexpected bills that average $622, according to a new analysis in the New England Journal of Medicine by Zack Cooper and Finoa Scott Morton.
+The result: unexpected bills that average $622, according to a new analysis in the New England Journal of Medicine by Zack Cooper and Fiona Scott Morton.

 They found one person who was billed an extra $19,603 after going to an emergency room where the extra costs were added in and not covered by insurance.